A Message to Garcia (film)

 A Message to Garcia is a 1936 American adventure spy film directed by George Marshall and starring Wallace Beery, Barbara Stanwyck and John Boles.
 The film is inspired by the 1899 essay "A Message to Garcia" by Elbert Hubbard, loosely based on an incident during the ramp up to the Spanish–American War.
-The essay had previously been made into a 1916 silent film, also called A Message to Garcia.
+The essay had previously been made into a 1916 silent film of the same name.
 In the story, U.S. Army Lieutenant Rowan, under cover, carries a secret message from President McKinley to General García, the leader of a rebellion against Spanish rule on the island of Cuba.

 Plot

-The film opens with the Maine Incident in which an American warship blew up in Havana harbor, allegedly following sabotage by Spain, triggering the outbreak of the Spanish–American War.
-President William McKinley, wishing to make contact with General Calixto García, the leader of the Cuban War of Independence against Spain, summons a U.S. Army officer, First Lieutenant Andrew S. Rowan, to the White House and gives him a message which he is to personally deliver into Garcia's hands.
+At the Brooklyn Navy Yard in 1898, the Maine Incident in which an American warship blew up in Havana Harbor, allegedly following sabotage by Spain, triggers the outbreak of the Spanish–American War.
+President McKinley, wishing to make contact with General Calixto García, the leader of the Cuban War of Independence against Spain, summons a U.S. Army officer, First Lieutenant Andrew S. Rowan, to the White House and gives him a message which he is to personally deliver into Garcia's hands.

 Rowan first travels to British Jamaica where, posing as a Canadian merchant sailor, he joins the crew of a neutral British ship on its way to Cuba.
 But the Spanish have already discovered the mission and have hired the cynical, amoral Dr. Ivan Krug to identify the American and stop him before he can reach Garcia.
 Krug takes passage on the British ship and questions everyone on board.
 This leads Rowan to jump ship at night in a row boat and slip into Cuba.

 There, continuing to dodge Krug and Spanish soldiers, Rowan meets a con man, Sergeant Dory, who is a deserter from the U.S. Marine Corps.
 Dory guides him to the home of a Cuban patriot who knows Garcia's whereabouts.
 But Spanish soldiers kill the patriot.
 So Rowan and Dory set out in the company of Raphaelita Maderos, the patriot's daughter.

 Aided by villages of Cuban patriots, the three make their way toward their destination.
 Spanish troops led by Krug remain constantly on their trail, forcing them to hide in the swamp.
 They also encounter Henry Piper, a British merchant from Sheffield, who has become lost in the Cuban interior.
 The Spanish succeed in wounding Maderos and Dory removes the bullet from her.
 So Rowan must continue on without her, leaving Dory behind to provide care and protection.
 But she orders Dory to go after Rowan to make sure he gets safely to his destination, believing that his message is more important than any one of their lives.